Thirteen Conversations About One Thing: Production

 The Sprecher sisters scripted Thirteen Conversations About One Thing over the course of eight weeks.
 The script was completed before Jill's directorial debut Clockwatchers was released in 1997, but due to a lack of funding the film took over three years to make.
 The plot was inspired in part by events in Jill Sprecher's life, including two muggings and a subway assault.
 The character of Beatrice is based on Sprecher's experiences when she moved to Manhattan following college graduation: "Clea Duvall's character is very autobiographical ...
 I was that person who only saw good things around me and then, of course, after getting mugged, I sort of changed my opinion of human beings."

-The film premiered at the 2001 Venice Film Festival and was shown at the Toronto International Film Festival, the MIFED Film Market in Italy, the 2002 Sundance Film Festival, the Hong Kong International Film Festival, the San Francisco International Film Festival and the Wisconsin Film Festival before going into limited release in the United States.
+The film premiered at the 2001 Venice Film Festival and was shown at the Toronto International Film Festival, the MIFED (Mercato internazionale del film e del documentario) Film Market in Italy, the 2002 Sundance Film Festival, the Hong Kong International Film Festival, the San Francisco International Film Festival and the Wisconsin Film Festival before going into limited release in the United States.
 There, it opened on nine screens, earning $89,499 and ranking #34 on its opening weekend.
 It eventually grossed $3,288,164 in the US and $418,488 in foreign markets for a total worldwide box office of $3,706,652.